Chris Johns: Obsession with zero Covid not what the doctor ordered

 The vitriol elicited every time anyone takes a position on any side of this debate is a reflection of the times we live in.
 Expressions of doubt and uncertainty are notable by their absence.
 Merely to ask questions – without expressing a view – is to invite a social media pile-on, as I have found to my cost.

-A welcome departure from expressions of certainty was seen this week when Professor Anthony Staines of DCU, a leading member of ISAG, was quoted in the Examiner saying, ‘”I don’t know” is a frequent answer in their [ISAG’S]discussions internally’.
+A welcome departure from expressions of certainty was seen this week when Prof Anthony Staines of DCU, a leading member of ISAG, was quoted in the Examiner as saying, “‘ don’t know’ is a frequent answer in their [ISAG’S]discussions internally”.

 The fact that I write this column with great trepidation speaks volumes.
 Ad hominem attacks and credentialism are all the rage these days.
 Let’s try and engage with the arguments rather than having a go at each other.

-‘Sealing the border’ is perhaps the biggest bone of contention, with some, again, taking it literally, others seriously.
+“Sealing the Border” is perhaps the biggest bone of contention, with some, again, taking it literally, others seriously.
 The fact that we have never done TTI properly is, surely, now well established.
-TT without I is almost useless, as the UK discovered to its great cost - now reckoned to be in excess of £30 bn and counting.
+TT without I is almost useless, as the UK discovered to its great cost – now reckoned to be in excess of £30 billion and counting.

-The world of modern finance, when it’s not misbehaving, is obsessed with ‘risk budgeting’.
-It’s all about decision making (in this case investing) in a world of uncertainty.
+The world of modern finance, when it’s not misbehaving, is obsessed with “risk budgeting”.
+It’s all about decision-making (in this case investing) in a world of uncertainty.
 Investing in an unknown future is quintessentially risky.
-Finance types embrace this uncertainty with sophisticated quantitative tools that getter better every day, now enhanced with Artificial Intelligence.
+Finance types embrace this uncertainty with sophisticated quantitative tools that get better every day, now enhanced with artificial intelligence.

 Qualitative overlays are also ubiquitous because everybody knows that the quantitative answers are, at best, only approximate.
 Preparations are made for alternative strategies in the almost certain event that the model’s forecasts turn out to be wrong.